 Gluten Free Gravy

 Easy Gravy Ratio – I use a 1:1:1 ratio of 1 cup broth/drippings to 1 tablespoon gluten free flour and 1 tablespoon butter.
 For a thicker gravy use 1 tablespoon + 1 teaspoon flour.

-I really hope you enjoy this Gluten Free Gravy!
-If you do get a chance to make this recipe, I’d love to hear from you in the comments.
+I really hope you enjoy this Gluten Free Gravy recipe!
+If you do get a chance to make it, I’d love to hear from you in the comments.

+Gluten Free Gravy